 "Mother, this doesn't make any sense."
 Artemis said.

-"Arty, how do you think that Kronos is able to gather an army of monsters to fight for him while he's still locked away?
+"Arty, how do you think Uncle Kronos is able to gather an army of monsters to fight for him while he's still locked away?
 He may be locked away in Tartarus, but he's not locked away completely.
 He's also here on earth."
 Leto said.

 "WH – WHAT!?"
 Artemis gasped.